AdhanIsCuber/atomic-system/README.md

 ## Introduce

-Atomic System is a collection of styled systems with custom property names
+Atomic System is a collection of styled-system prop with custom simple property names.

 ## Prerequisites